allbutgold/meinBlog/readme.md

 # Leo's Blog
 This is going to be my portfolio website.<br />
-Also the place where I am trying to bring together all the technologies I learned during my bootcamp.
+Also the place where I am trying to bring together everything I learned during my bootcamp.

 If you want to checkout the administrative  level use: